-Elementary gifted services include in-class differentiation, pull-out programs, advanced classes, accelerated classes in math, and special seminars and/or field trips.
+Elementary gifted services include in-class differentiation, weekly pull-out programs, advanced classes, accelerated classes in math, and special seminars and/or field trips.
 Additionally, a full-time center-based program is available for selected gifted students in grades 3-5.
 This program, the Gifted Opportunities (GO) Center, is one service option for gifted students.
 The GO Center offers a differentiated, expanded curriculum.
 The GO Center teachers, who have studied the theories and techniques of gifted education, use instructional methodologies that promote higher order thinking and student-directed learning.

-Middle School gifted services include in-class differentiation, pull-out programs, advanced classes, accelerated classes in math, science and foreign Local Plan for the Education of the Gifted language, and special seminars and/or field trips.
+Middle School gifted services include in-class differentiation, special electives programs, advanced classes, accelerated classes in math, science and foreign language, and special seminars and/or field trips.
 Gifted students in middle school frequently participate in various activities such as Math Counts, Math League, 24 Math Team, Science Fair, History Day Fair, Stock Market Challenge, Lego League, and other activities and contests.

-High School gifted services include in-class differentiation in advanced level classes, dual enrollment courses, nineteen available Advanced Placement (AP) courses, and special seminars and/or field trips.
+High School gifted services include in-class differentiation in advanced level classes, dual enrollment courses, extensive Advanced Placement (AP) course offerings, and special seminars and/or field trips.
 Gifted students in high school frequently participate in various activities such as science fair, ACE competitions, and other activities and contests.
 Students in grades 10 and 11 are eligible to apply to attend the Central Virginia Governor's School for Math, Science, and Technology.
 The Lynchburg City Schools pays for 32 students to attend this half-day regional program.